 Reports under the Whistleblower Policy may be made by employees internally, directly to the chair of the Audit Committee or anonymously to a third-party reporting service.
-Complaints are then reported to the Audit Committee or the HR&G Committee, as appropriate, and at each quarterly meeting, the Board receives a report on any complaints and how they were handled or the course of action for dealing with each complaint.
+Complaints are then reported to the Board at each quarterly meeting, whereby the Board receives a report on any complaints and how they were handled or the course of action for dealing with each complaint.
 The Board has discretion to hire independent advisors (outside legal counsel, independent auditors and others) to help investigate any matter.